 But these are not flights of fancy.
 Blue-winged teal from Alberta and Manitoba can migrate more than 6,000 kilometres to Venezuela or Peru.
 Researchers have tracked a northern pintail that completed a 3,000-kilometre migration, non-stop.
 And king eiders can travel up to 10,000 kilometres per year roundtrip between the Arctic and the coasts of either Alaska or Atlantic Canada.

-If you’ve ever wondered about the physical attributes that help propel ducks sky-high and to survive these grueling trips, we’ve prepared this primer.
+If you’ve ever wondered about the physical attributes that help propel ducks sky-high and to survive these gruelling trips, we’ve prepared this primer.
 Think of it as your personal duck flight deck.
 So, let’s take off, eh?

 On the wing